cathy-wumengdie/wlp4-Compiler/README.md

 # wlp4-Compiler
 This is a compiler course project I have done at the University of Waterloo.
-The language for which this compiler is built is called WLP4.
+The compiler is built to convert the programming language WLP4 into MIPS assembly language.
 Here's the language specification: https://student.cs.uwaterloo.ca/~cs241/wlp4/.
 The components of the WLP4 compiler are the following:
 * scanner: wlp4scan.cc